Skip to main content

 Ensure the pole isn’t tilted if you’re using Reach receiver model other than Reach RS3.

-To see the deltas, the coordinate differences between the design and the staked points, tap the staked point.
+To see the deltas, the coordinate differences between the design and the staked points, tap the staked point and swipe up the Stake out field.

 7. Switch to another point by tapping the arrow buttons in the Stakeout navigation area.